abudhraj/FastEEC/README.md

 implement higher powers of transverse momentum weights are: `eec_fast_weight.cc` (for C/A) and `eec_fast_kt_weight.cc` (for k_T).

-**version 0.2: extends to N-point energy correlators for non-integer N**
+**version 0.3: includes the implementation of projected N-point energy correlators for any (integer or non-integer) N, using the new proposed parameterization**

 If you use our package in research, please include a citation to

+  S. Alipour-fard, A. Budhraja, J. Thaler and W. Waalewijn, New Angles on Energy Correlators, arXiv: 2410.XXXX,

-  A. Budhraja, H. Chen and W. Waalewijn, ν-point energy correletors with FastEEC: small x physics from LHC jets, arXiv: 2409.xxxx.
+  A. Budhraja, H. Chen and W. Waalewijn, ν-point energy correletors with FastEEC: small x physics from LHC jets, arXiv: 2409.12235.

 and